The Martian (film): Plot

-The China National Space Administration has developed a secret booster rocket, the Taiyang Shen.
-The decision is made to use the rocket to resupply Watney.
-Physicist Rich Purnell devises an alternative plan: have the Taiyang Shen rendezvous with and resupply the Hermes, which will then use Earth's gravity to "slingshot" back to Mars two years earlier than Ares IV.
-Sanders rejects the idea, considering it too risky for the Hermes crew.
-Henderson surreptitiously sends Purnell's proposal to the crew; they unanimously vote to implement it without seeking NASA approval, disabling NASA's remote controls and making the course change.
-Sanders is forced to support them publicly, but demands Henderson resign after the Ares III mission is complete.
+As Watney enters the Hab on one evening, a leak in the airlock causes an explosion that injures him and destroys the potato garden.
+Although he repairs the airlock, he is again threatened by starvation.
+NASA scrambles to procure a resupply ship for Watney, with Sanders ordering routine safety inspections bypassed to expedite the mission.
+This oversight results in catastrophe as the ship disintegrates shortly after launch.
+The China National Space Administration decides to offer a launch vehicle — originally intended for the Taiyang Shen space probe — to resupply Watney.
+Astrophysicist Rich Purnell devises an alternative plan: send the Taiyang Shen launcher to resupply the Hermes, which will then use Earth's gravity to "slingshot" back to Mars two years earlier than Ares IV.
+Sanders flatly rejects the idea, considering it too risky for the Ares III crew.
+Henderson surreptitiously sends the proposal to the crew, and they unanimously vote in favor and divert the Hermes.
+Sanders is forced to support them publicly, but demands Henderson's resignation after the mission.

-Watney begins the 90-sol journey to Schiaparelli, where the MAV for Ares IV has been pre-positioned.
-He must use it to rendezvous with the Hermes, but it needs to be lightened considerably.
-After takeoff, when the MAV runs out of fuel, its velocity relative to the Hermes is too fast for Watney to be picked up.
-Commander Lewis quickly improvises, using an explosive to breach a forward airlock, resulting in air escaping violently and slowing down the Hermes.
-It is still not enough; using a tethered Manned Maneuvering Unit, Lewis is unable to reach Watney.
-Watney pierces his pressure suit, using the escaping air to propel himself to Lewis, ending his 543 sols alone on Mars.
+After waiting several months, Watney embarks on the long journey to the Ares IV MAV.
+He plans to use it to rendezvous with the Hermes, but needs to lighten the load considerably by partially dismantling the cockpit.
+He takes off to orbit, but the Hermes crew find that they remain too far and too fast to retrieve him.
+Commander Lewis quickly improvises to explode the airlock in part of the ship, resulting in air violently escaping and slowing them down.
+Lewis also pilots a tethered Manned Maneuvering Unit to personally reach Watney, but they are still too far apart.
+Watney quickly improvises by piercing his pressure suit, and propels himself with the escaping air, reaches Lewis, and manages to hold on.
+NASA and spectators across the world all celebrate the successful rescue.

 After returning to Earth, Watney becomes a survival instructor for astronaut candidates.
-Five years later, as the Ares V is about to launch, those involved in Watney's rescue are seen in their current lives.
+Five years later, as the Ares V is about to launch, those involved in Watney's rescue are seen in their current lives watching the launch footage.